 Botox in Philadelphia is a purified protein used to relax muscles and smooth wrinkles.
-An FDA approved treatment used by medical doctors since the early 1980s, Botox is a beloved cosmetic treatment performed in the office with no downtime.
-Botox is effective in a few days and lasts 3-4 months.
+An FDA approved medical treatment used by doctors since the early 1980s, Botox is a beloved cosmetic treatment performed in the office with no downtime and amazing results.
+Botox has many medical uses and cosmetic Botox is effective in a few days and lasts 3-4 months.

 Skin is left glowing, and wrinkles are smoothed and reduced.
-Dr. Chandler prides himself on natural looking, relaxed treatments that are tailored the best to each individual patient’s face.
+Dr. Chandler prides himself on his natural looking, relaxed treatments that are best tailored to each individual patient’s face.

-As we age, our collagen production declines, our skin thins, and we’re prone to developing wrinkles especially when we make various expressions.
-Botox primarily works on the expressive area of the face, typically regions of the upper third.
+Any adults who have the facial signs of aging changes are great candidates for Botox.
+As we get older, our collagen production declines, our skin thins, and we are prone to developing wrinkles — especially when we make various expressions.
+Botox primarily works on the expressive area of the face, typically the upper facial zones (forehead / between the eyebrows or “11” lines / around the eyes or “crow’s feet”).
 It acts on wrinkles caused by muscle contractions under the skin when we make expressions such as frowning or squinting.
 Once treated, these areas are smoothed and relaxed and convey a more pleasant, youthful appearance.

-Can Botox be used in much younger people, for instance in our 20s or 30s?
+Can Botox be used in much younger people, for instance, people in their 20s or 30s?

 Absolutely!
 Though Dr. Chandler will not administer Botox to anyone under the age of 18, Botox is an incredible medicine that can have beautiful results in younger patients.
 While it is true that in our 20s and 30s wrinkles are often quite mild, Botox at this age makes any early wrinkles vanish, the skin appears brighter, and the overall effect is one of beauty enhancement.
 Also Botox has preventive properties and it is believed that routine Botox use at younger ages minimizes the development of static wrinkles, the deep set wrinkles seen in older faces due to years of expressive wrinkle formation.
+This is an incredible advantage and there is nothing else to compare to Botox for its ability to prevent wrinkles as we get older.
 Many celebrities and Hollywood beauty experts are well aware that Botox in our 20s and 30s offers incredible benefits.
-Dr. Chandler’s younger patients absolutely love the many advantages of Botox treatments.
+Dr. Chandler’s younger patients absolutely love the many advantages of Botox treatments!

 These treatments can be done in the office in less than an hour and you can achieve amazing results without surgery.
 Dr. Chandler employs his extensive anatomic and surgical experience to all of his non-surgical interventions – so that you will look your best!